salonigoyal23/Shopcart-ecommerce/README.md

 <h1>Shopcart</h1>

-This is a clone of template given to us.
+This is a clone of the dribble template given to us.

 <h3>Live Link: </h3>

 <h3>About the Project:</h3>
-Shopcart is a e-commerce website which is made by a group of 3 members in a span of 5 days.
-The motive of making this was to practice and test our skills that we acquired as of now in Masai School.
+Shopcart is an e-commerce website which is made by a group of 4 members in a span of 5 days.
+The motive for making this was to practice and test the skills that we acquired in Masai School.

 ## Features ✨